 - Get enough sleep – numerous research studies have shown that not getting enough sleep can contribute exponentially to stress and the inability to deal with it.
 Lack of sleep also has a direct effect on gut health.

 The connections between your health and your gut are undeniable.
-We are seeing a major rise in the number of disease and more research is proving that an unhealthy gut leads to disease so it’s important to listen to your gut.
+We are seeing a major rise in the number of diseases and more research is proving that an unhealthy gut leads to disease so it’s important to listen to your gut.